tkouts/porcupine-web-connectors/wsgi/README.txt

 ------------------------

 Porcupine connector for WSGI servers.
-Apart from the connector itself (WSGIConnector.py), we also provide a simple WSGI server based on WSGIUtils.
+Apart from the connector itself (WSGIConnector.py), we also provide a simple WSGI server based on wsgiref.
-To use this server you should download and install WSGIUtils from http://www.owlfish.com/software/wsgiutils/index.html and simply start it by typing:
+Start it by typing:

   python wsgiServer.py